Goldfish are a very popular choice in the aquarium hobby. Winning my first goldfish (Moby) at the fair is what got me into fishkeeping many years ago.

 My top tip is to feed them food that sinks in the water.

-Fancy goldfish are notorious for taking in excess air whilst feeding at the water’s surface which leads to buoyancy problems.
+Fancy goldfish are notorious for taking in excess air whilst feeding at the water’s surface which can lead to buoyancy issues.

 Along with a high-quality pellet, some other foods to supplement your goldfish’s diet with are: